JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 : See _Part VIII - Product Specific_.

 New Guide - Explore the IntelliJ Platform API
-: Add a new section [Explore the IntelliJ Platform API](explore_api.md) that describes how plugin authors work with the IntelliJ Platform API and what tools they use.
+: Add a new section [](explore_api.md) that describes how plugin authors work with the IntelliJ Platform API and what tools they use.

 ### March-21